ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 * 1.: First fullmove: White moves pawn from d2 to d4, Black moves pawn from e7 to e6
 * 2.: Second fullmove: White moves king from e1 to d2, Black moves queen from d8 to h4
 * 3.: Third fullmove: White moves pawn from d4 to d5, Black moves pawn from d6 to d5 and captures
-* 8.: Eight fullmove: White moves pawn from d7 to d8, captures a piece and promotes it to rook, Black moves knight from b8 to c6
+* 8.: Eighth fullmove: White moves pawn from d7 to d8, captures a piece and promotes it to rook, Black moves knight from b8 to c6
 * 9.: Ninth fullmove: White moves pawn from e2 to e4, black moves pawn from d4 to e3 and captures en passant

 #### Other symbols